 - Separation and Distribution Agreement: We entered into a Separation and Distribution Agreement with Nuance in advance of the Distribution.
 The Separation and Distribution Agreement sets forth our agreements with Nuance regarding the principal actions to be taken in connection with the Spin-Off.
 It also sets forth other agreements that govern aspects of our relationship with Nuance following the Spin-Off. - Tax Matters Agreement: We entered into a Tax Matters Agreement with Nuance that governs the respective rights, responsibilities and obligations of Nuance and us after the Distribution with respect to all tax matters (including tax liabilities, tax attributes, tax returns and tax contests). - Transition Services Agreement: We entered into a Transition Services Agreement pursuant to which Nuance will provide us, and we will provide Nuance, with certain specified services for a limited time to help ensure an orderly transition following the Distribution. - Employee Matters Agreement: We entered into an Employee Matters Agreement with Nuance that addresses employment and employee compensation and benefits matters.
 The Employee Matters Agreement addresses the allocation and treatment of assets and liabilities relating to employees and compensation and benefit plans and programs in which our employees participated prior to the Spin-Off. - Intellectual Property Agreement: We entered into an Intellectual Property Agreement with Nuance, pursuant to which we granted to Nuance, and Nuance granted to us, perpetual, non-exclusive, royalty-free licenses to certain patents and technology, as well as certain other intellectual property that have historically been shared between us and Nuance. - Transitional Trademark License Agreement: We entered into a Transitional Trademark License Agreement with Nuance, pursuant to which Nuance granted us a non-exclusive, royalty free license to continue using certain of Nuance's trademarks, trade names and service marks with respect to the "Nuance" and "Dragon" brands in connection with the sale, marketing and other commercialization of our products and services. - OEM and Distribution License Agreements: We entered into four OEM and Distribution License Agreements with Nuance.
 Under three of the four agreements, Cerence licenses to Nuance designated Cerence technologies for Nuance's internal use and for distribution to Nuance end-users and resellers.
+On May 6, 2025, Cerence filed a lawsuit alleging copyright infringement and breach of contract against Nuance and Microsoft related in part to their continued use of Cerence's text-to-speech after the expiration of one of those agreements, which lawsuit is pending.
 Under the final agreement, Nuance licenses to Cerence designated Nuance technologies for Cerence's internal use and for distribution to Cerence end-users and resellers.
 All agreements contain customary commercial terms for arrangements of this nature.